Don't Let Your Permissions be Hijacked!

 There are two more things to mention:

 Even if the idea is that the users in D are to run this procedure themselves, you need to test that it works.
 Obviously, you cannot run load_data as yourself, for two reasons: 1) your permissions could be hijacked.
 2) you would not test that you have packaged the permission correctly.
 However, neither can you apply your standard trick with impersonating dbo with EXECUTE AS USER, because when you impersonate a database user you are sandboxed into the current database, and no server-level permissions apply, not even those added through a certificate login.
-You would have to create a sandbox login which you add as a user to database D, (don't forget to run EXECUTE AS USER before doing this!) and your grant that user the permissions needed on database level to run the procedure.
-You impersonate that login with EXCUTE AS LOGIN.
+You would have to create a sandbox login which you add as a user to database D, (don't forget to run EXECUTE AS USER before doing this!) and you grant that user the permissions needed on database level to run the procedure.
+You impersonate that login with EXECUTE AS LOGIN.
 Rather than creating a sandbox login, you could simply impersonate one of the users in D, preferably with their consent.

 Say that the B admin needs to get data from your database on a regular basis.
-The condition is still that you have the final say over what data you permit to be exported to B. You want to write a stored procedure that the B admin can run without your presence – and still have full control of what data is extracted.
+The condition is still that you have the final say over what data you permit to be exported to B. You want to write a stored procedure that resides in the B database which the B admin can run without your presence – and still have full control of what data is extracted.
 Can this be achieved with certificate signing?
 Absolutely, but unless you are also in the db_owner role in B, it is a bit difficult, and in practice you will need to collaborate with the B admin, even if you don't trust that person.

 To understand this, let's first look at how you would do it if you would happen to have db_owner powers in both databases.
 In this case, it is not too different from packaging server-level permissions.
-I don't have a pre-cooked script here, but you could work from GrantPermsToSP_server.sql as the steps are the analogous:
+I don't have a pre-cooked script here, but you could work from GrantPermsToSP_server.sql as the steps are analogous:

 Let's now turn to the case that you are the admin of A only.
 This presents you with a number of challenges: